1. Revision History

 ).
 But, for many other platforms, function pointers are not the same size as data pointers altogether, either because there are multiple data segments and the data pointers are larger or -- less common but still present -- because function pointers are larger than data pointers.
 Rather than try to force

 to change to patch this hole (which would be a very fundamental ABI break on many platforms), this proposal focuses instead on following in [n2230]'s footsteps and proposing a (core language) type to satisfy this need properly.
+It then adds the concept of "equivalence" to allow for the use of

 3. Design